Orlicz extension of Numerical radius inequalities

-The following inequalities are useful in the sequel. \begin{Lemma}(see Theorem 1.2, \cite{PECA}){ } Let $A$ be any self-adjoint operator on a Hilbert space $\clh$ and $\varphi$ be a convex function such that the spectrum of $A$ contained in $[0, \infty]$.
+The pair $(\varphi, \psi)$ is called mutually complementary Orlicz functions.\\ The following inequalities are useful in the sequel.
+First, we recall the well known Hermite-Hadamard inequality \cite{HADAMARD} for a convex function $\varphi: I\subseteq \mathbb{R} \rightarrow\mathbb{R}$.
+Suppose that $a, b\in I$ such that $a<b$.
+Then Hermite-Hadamard inequality states that which is used to find the sharp inequalities. \begin{Lemma}(See Theorem 1.2, \cite{PECA}){ } Let $A$ be any self-adjoint operator on a Hilbert space $\clh$ and $\varphi$ be a convex function such that the spectrum of $A$ contained in $[0, \infty]$.
 Then the operator version of Jensen inequality states that

-\end{Lemma} An easy consequence of Lemma \ref{opjensen} is the H\"{o}lder-McCarthy inequality, which is stated as below: \begin{Lemma}(see Theorem 1.4, \cite{PECA}){ } Let $A$ be any positive operator on a Hilbert space $\clh$ and $r \geq 1$ be any real number.
+\end{Lemma} An easy consequence of Lemma \ref{opjensen} is the H\"{o}lder-McCarthy inequality, which is stated as below: \begin{Lemma}(See Theorem 1.4, \cite{PECA}){ } Let $A$ be any positive operator on a Hilbert space $\clh$ and $r \geq 1$ be any real number.
 Then for any unit vector $x \in \clh$,

 \end{Lemma}